Ficool

 Lencar didn't say anything.
 He was staring at the black grimoire lying open on the grass.

 The ultimate anomaly, Lencar thought.
 Anti-Magic.
-The power to negate the very system I am trying to master.
-If I don't have this in my database, my plan is fundamentally flawed.
+The power to negate the very system of magic I am trying to master.
+If I don't get this now, I might never get another chance.

-He walked toward Asta.
-"That was... statistically improbable, Asta.
+He walked toward Asta, forcing his heartbeat to slow down.
+"That was... incredible, Asta.
+Seriously.
 Well done."

 "Lencar!
 Did you see that?!"
-Asta cheered, his usual volume returning.
+Asta cheered, his usual volume returning instantly.
 "I got a grimoire!
 And a huge sword!
 I can be the Wizard King now!"

 "Sure!"
 Asta held the book out, his face beaming with pride.

 Lencar reached out.
 He didn't just touch the book.
-He let his palm rest on the center of the five-leaf clover, and he pushed his grimoire against it.
+He let his palm rest on the center of the five-leaf clover, and he pressed his own grimoire against it.

 The reaction was violent.

 It wasn't a flood of mana.
 It was a drain.
 Lencar felt the Wind Magic from Yuno get sucked into a vacuum.
 He felt the Chain Magic evaporate.
 He felt his own small, native mana pool get snuffed out.
-For a terrifying second, Lencar felt "empty"—not just low on energy, but truly, fundamentally hollow.
+For a terrifying second, Lencar felt truly empty—not just low on energy, but fundamentally hollow.

-He opened his grimoire.
-All the pages he had worked so hard to fill—, the Wind Magic, the Chain Magic—were blank.
+He frantically opened his grimoire.
+All the pages he had just filled—the Wind Magic, the Chain Magic—were blank.

 No, not blank.
 They were gone.